Evan D. Schein

 Phone: 212-867-9123 Fax: 212-983-8526

-Mr. Schein has been included in the New York Metro Super Lawyers Edition from 2013 to 2018.
-He sits on the faculty of the New York College of Matrimonial Trial Attorneys, taught several Continuing Legal Education seminars, and has been cited in various publications for his work on prominent New York family law cases.
-He has achieved the top rating of 10 at Avvo, the prominent attorney ranking database.
-Mr. Schein has completed the National Institute for Trial Advocacy and American Bar Association’s Family Law Trial Advocacy Program.
+Mr. Schein has been recognized in the New York Metro Super Lawyers Edition from 2013 to 2019.
+He sits on the faculty of the New York College of Matrimonial Trial Attorneys, has taught several Continuing Legal Education seminars for various organizations and bar associations in New York and nationally, and has been cited in publications for his work on prominent New York family law cases.
+He has achieved the top rating of 10 at Avvo, the prominent attorney-ranking database.
+In 2019, Mr. Schein was selected for inclusion in the Westchester Business Council’s prestigious 40 Under 40 list.

-Mr. Schein is a member of the New York State Bar Association (Family Law Section and Executive Committee); New York County Bar Association (Family Law Section); New York State Women’s Bar Association; American Bar Association (Family Law Section); Westchester County Bar Association; and the National Institute Trial Association.
+Mr. Schein is an active member of many organizations and bar associations including the New York State Bar Association (Family Law Section, Sports and Entertainment Law Section and Executive Committee); New York County Bar Association (Family Law Section); New York State Women’s Bar Association; American Bar Association (Family Law Section); Westchester County Bar Association.

 Areas of Practice